-A visiting child loses his temper when the family dog distracts him during a game of ping pong by yawning and whining.
+A visiting child loses his temper when the family dog distracts him during a game of ping-pong by yawning and whining.
 The child hits the dog in the face with the ping-pong paddle, and the dog runs away yelping.
 A teenager tries to dress up her dog to match her own outfit, and the dog resists.
 As she continues forcing the clothes on him, he whines and struggles.
 After several minutes, the dog growls and snaps at her face but makes no contact.
 A toddler tries to climb on her sleeping dog to ride him like a horse.
 The dog stands up and begins to walk away, but when she tries once again to get on his back, he bites her on the shoulder, causing a bruise.

 Stress from accidents.

 An elderly man trips and falls onto his dog while the dog is eating.
 The dog bites the man on the leg, leaving no mark.
 When a man reaches to pet his friend’s dog, his watch catches on the dog’s collar.
 He gently tries to disentangle himself, and the dog bites him on the leg, leaving two puncture marks and some bruising.
 A woman walks into her dining room, sees a dog toy under the table and reaches down to get it.
-Her dog, resource guarding, races in from the living room and bites her arm repeatedly, resulting in multiple punctures along with fractures to her wrist and arm that require several surgeries to fix.
+Her dog, exhibiting extreme resource guarding, races in and bites her arm repeatedly, resulting in multiple punctures along with fractures to her wrist and arm that require several surgeries to fix.

 It’s easy to see how a dog might become distressed.
 Yet, the dogs in each case responded differently, and the seriousness was not directly related to the injustice or pain suffered by the dog, but rather, to the dog’s ability to exercise proper bite inhibition.
 It’s no exaggeration to say that bite inhibition can be the difference between success and failure in treating behavior problems and even between life and death for the dog.

-Experience with play biting and mouthing often leads to better bite inhibition, and like anything else, those who practice become the most skilled.
+Experience with play-biting and mouthing often leads to better bite inhibition, and like anything else, those who practice become the most skilled.
 Littermates are a puppy’s first teachers, one of several reasons that it’s beneficial for puppies to stay with their litter for about two months.
-As the young dogs play, they use their mouths to tug or gnaw on their siblings’ ears, tails, paws and loose skin.
-If one puppy mouths another too hard, the puppy who got hurt will yelp, stop playing and move away.
+As the young dogs play, they use their mouths to tug or gnaw on their siblings’ ears, tails, paws, and loose skin.
+If one puppy mouths another too hard, the puppy who got hurt will yelp, stop playing, and move away.
 This teaches puppies that hard bites, even if not intended to cause pain, result in an interruption in play.
 Singleton puppies and those taken from their litter before the age of five or six weeks often lack proper bite inhibition.
 It seems that puppies need their littermates’ feedback to learn to control the pressure they exert with their mouths.

 Once puppies head to new homes, their education needs to continue, and that includes socialization with other puppies and dogs.
-This does not mean throwing a puppy into the dog-park scrum and hoping it will all work out.
+This does not mean throwing a puppy into the dog-park fray and hoping it will all work out.
 In that setting, puppies are far too likely to be overwhelmed and to experience it as we might experience a gladiator pit.
 Rather, it means supervised play dates with carefully selected and well-behaved canines.

 Teaching Bite Inhibition

 An effective technique, one based on puppies’ earlier experiences with their littermates, is to startle and then redirect the young offender.
 If a puppy mouths too hard, yelp with a puppy-like sound (Aaarp! is the closest description of this sound that can be spelled), which often interrupts the puppy’s biting.
 Take advantage of that pause in the behavior by immediately giving the puppy something appropriate to chew on.
-Good options include bones, chew toys, Kongs, squeaky toys and stuffed animals.
+Good options include bones, chew toys, Kongs, squeaky toys, and stuffed animals.